shawna-tuli-silicon-valley/uci-ics-penn-medicine-global-radiation-oncology-analytics/README.md

 Journal TBA.

-Q10: Delays in treatment initiation for cervical cancer patients with or without HIV infection in Botswana 2013-2019?
+Q10: What are the delays in treatment initiation for cervical cancer patients with or without HIV infection in Botswana 2013-2019?

 Paper available in Fall 2023.